brandonc/curtsy/README.md

 [See example output][pages]

-Curtsy is a fork of [nocco][]* that does some lexical analysis in order to provide type hyperlinking for c#.
+Curtsy is a fork of [nocco][] that does some lexical analysis in order to provide type hyperlinking for c#.

-Nocco is simpler and yet can be run against more programming languages, comparatively speaking.
-It just doesn't hyperlink the source.
+Running this: curtsy ClassLibrary1.csproj

-<small>* nocco is a port of [docco][]!</small>
+will generate linked HTML documentation for the named source files, saving it into a new folder called “docs”.

 ### Caveats ###